Guidelines on Fitness to Continue in Study on the Grounds of Health and/or Safety

 Approval from the student’s Head of School must be obtained before re-registration.

 5.8 The student will be informed of the decision and any specific recommendations or suggestions about the support that they are recommended to access if they return to studies.
-The student will also remain under the monitoring of the Student Multidisciplinary Team for the remainder of the academic session, subject to ongoing review.
+The student will also remain under the monitoring of the Student Disability and Wellbeing Team for the remainder of the academic session, subject to ongoing review.

 5.9 The student may request a review of the Panel’s decision by the Director of Academic and Student Affairs.

-5.10 All withdrawn students are subject to University regulations relating to withdrawals defined under Regulations for Students.
+5.10 All withdrawn students are subject to University regulations relating to withdrawals defined under Regulations for Students (see Section III: Regulations for Students).
 This may include limits on applications for temporary withdrawal.

 6. Emergency Situations / serious incidents involving a student

-6.1 Emergency incidents involving students are rare and the immediate situation should be dealt with by calling Security on extension 2222 or 028 9097 5099.
-Security will contact appropriate emergency services, respond to the scene and contact other relevant support providers, including the Head of Student Disability and Wellbeing.
+6.1 Emergency incidents involving students are rare and the immediate situation should be dealt with by calling the University’s Safety Team on extension 2222 or 028 9097 5099.
+The Safety Team will contact appropriate emergency services, respond to the scene and contact other relevant support providers, including the Head of Student Disability and Wellbeing.

 6.2 To prevent reoccurrence of any action and to protect the members of the University community in general, or a particular member or members, the Vice-Chancellor may apply a precautionary suspension as set out in the Conduct Regulations, where it is urgent and necessary to take such action pending outcomes from the formal process.
 This may include temporarily suspending a student’s access to University information systems or buildings, or prohibit contact with specific students or members of staff, on health and safety grounds.